EUROMAMMALS/eurodeer_db/documentation/eurodeer_user_guide.md

 The information on the deployment are stored in the table **main.gps_sensors_animals**, including the reasons of the end of the deployment.
 This table is used to check the correct attribution of locations to animals in the table **main.gps_data_animals**.
 Information on sensors are stored in **main.sensors**, while the information on animals in **main.animals**.
 A set of look up tables are used to store the list of valid values for some columns of these tables.
 In the views **analysis.view_convexhull** and ** analysis.view_trajectories** are available the trajectories and convex hull polygons related to each animal (and dynamically updated).
 These can be loaded in QGIS for spatial visualization.
 In the view **analysis.view_ltraj_class** data are formatted according to [R adehabitat package](https://cran.r-project.org/web/packages/adehabitat/adehabitat.pdf) to facilitate the import for analysis.
 See **[eurodeer_db Dictionary](eurodeer_db_dictionary.md)** for the complete list of view associted to GPS data.

-The entity-relationship (ER) diagram of the tables is reported here below (click on it to enlarge).
+The entity-relationship (ER) diagram of the tables at 2018-02-01 is reported here below (click on it to enlarge).
 <center><img src="images/er_gps.png" height="600"/></center>

 ### VHF data
 VHF data content and structure is very similar to the one illustrated for GPS.

-The entity-relationship (ER) diagram of the tables is reported here below (click on it to enlarge).
+The entity-relationship (ER) diagram of the tables at 2018-02-01 is reported here below (click on it to enlarge).
 <center><img src="images/er_vhf.png" height="600"/></center>

 ### Accelerometer data
 Accelerometer (sometimes also called *activity*) data content and structure is very similar to the one illustrated for GPS.
 In this case there are 5 tables called **main.activity\_data\_animals\_code\***.
 Given the size of the dataset, and the different kind of sensors that measure accelerometer, each table is associated to animals with a specific type of sensor (see table **lu_tables.lu\_activity\_sensor_mode**).
 As data come from different types of sensors, the information must be properly precessed to be correctly analyzed.
 The data stored in these tables are already an aggregation of the original data coming from sensor.
 The original data are stored in a different schema (**activity_data_raw**).

-The entity-relationship (ER) diagram of the tables is reported here below (click on it to enlarge).
+The entity-relationship (ER) diagram of the tables at 2018-02-01 is reported here below (click on it to enlarge).
 <center><img src="images/er_activity.png" height="600"/></center>

 ### Sub-areas (predation, competition, human pressure)